hugo2f/tiny-search-engine/querier/DESIGN.md

 The querier will run as follows:
 ```
 parse the command line, validate arguments, initialize other modules
-call parseQuery on each line from stdin
+call processQuery on each line from stdin
 ```
-where `parseQuery`:
+where `processQuery`:
 ```
 verifies the query format
 builds the list of search results for the query